SurajSatwar/Advanced-PG-Diploma-Embedded-Systems-IoT/01_8051_Projects/README.md

 - An LED connected to a GPIO pin will toggle every 500 ms using Timer interrupt.

-## Contribution & Extensions
-You or future contributors can add more 8051-based projects—for example:
-- Motor control (stepper, servo)
-- Wireless communication
-- Display modules (LCD)
-- IoT bridging (UART ↔ ESP8266 / ESP32 as WiFi / MQTT link)

-Make sure to add a `README.md` inside each new project folder describing hardware connections, configuration, and usage.

 ## License
 This repository follows the licensing terms as described in the root `LICENSE` file of the main project.
 Unless otherwise stated, use is on an “AS-IS” basis.